10 of the Most Beautiful Buildings in Morocco to Add to Your Itinerary

 Mausoleum of Mohammed V, Rabat

-Serving as the final resting place for two Moroccan kings, this striking white-marble structure, topped with a green pyramid-shaped roof, was commissioned by King Hassan II to honour his father, the late King Mohammed V. Designed by Vietnamese architect Cong Vo Toan, the mausoleum skilfully blends traditional Moroccan elements and motifs with modern materials, creating a harmonious and visually captivating result.
+Serving as the final resting place for two Moroccan kings is this striking white-marble structure, topped with a green pyramid-shaped roof.
+It was commissioned by King Hassan II to honour his father, the late King Mohammed V.

 Forming part of the Mausoleum of Mohammed V complex is the Hassan Tower, an unfinished minaret that was once part of a 12th-century mosque.
-Additionally, there is an open-air pavilion flanked by arches that was designed as a museum dedicated to the Alaouite dynasty.
+Rising to 45 metres, it is surrounded by the remains of 348 columns that would have served as the foundations of this monumental building.

 Entrance fee for Mausoleum of Mohammed V: Free